sofa-framework/doc/using-sofa/runsofa-with-imgui.md

 Using the SHIFT key, you activate the scene interactions such as the mouse interaction.

+Using the SHIFT + CTRL keys, you will trigger events on key pressed/released.

 ### Command Line Options

 `runSofaGLFW` accepts the following command line options:

 * `-f` or `--file` to specify the scene file to load.
 If not defined, the default scene file `Demos/caduceus.scn` is loaded.
 * `-a` or `--start`: if true, starts the simulation just after opening.
 True by default.
 * `-s` or `--fullscreen`: set full screen at startup.
 False by default.